abramhindle/ttwl-cli-saveedit/README-profile.md

     ttwl-profile-edit profile.sav newprofile.sav --skeleton-keys 150

-## Guardian Rank
+## Myth Rank

-There are a number of functions available for managing Guardian Rank in profiles.
-Remember in all cases that if Guardian Rank in a profile is zeroed out, it will "inherit" the Guardian Rank from the first savegame that's loaded.
-Likewise, a zeroed-out GR in a savegame will inherit the current GR from the profile.
-When editing the profile Guardian Rank, it might be prudent to zero out all your savegames using the save editor's `--zero-guardian-rank` afterwards, to make sure that everything stays in sync.
+There are a number of functions available for managing Myth Rank in profiles.
+Note that we don't currently know the equation used to convert Myth Rank XP into Myth Points, so allocating points into the Myth Rank stats can lead to the game's UI showing negative points available, etc.  That doesn't seem to hurt the game at all, though.

-### Zeroing Guardian Rank
+### Zeroing Myth Rank

-Guardian rank can be completely cleared from a profile using the `--zero-guardian-rank` argument.
-This might be useful if your profile's Guardian Rank got "infected" with Guardian Rank from someone else's save, from back before Gearbox fixed that particular bug, and you wanted to clear it out.
-Remember that the profile will probably "inherit" the GR from the first-loaded savegame, so make sure that the save has what you want first.
-The `--min-guardian-rank` option below might be better, if you're looking to start from scratch.

-Anyway, there's probably not much call for it nowadays, but here it is, just in case.
+Myth Rank can be completely cleared from a profile using the `--zero-myth-rank` argument.
+This will wipe both stat allocations and the "raw" Myth Rank XP, so you'd be starting completely fresh.

-    ttwl-profile-edit profile.sav newprofile.sav --zero-guardian-rank
+    ttwl-profile-edit profile.sav newprofile.sav --zero-myth-rank

-### Minimizing Guardian Rank
+### Set Myth Rank Stats to Max

-This is a "safer" version of `--zero-guardian-rank` which starts you off with 18 Guardian Rank, with one point in each of the Guardian Rank Rewards.
-This will prevent the profile from picking up the GR status from the first savegame that it loads.
-So if you're looking to reset your GR and start over from scratch, this is probably the better of the two options.
-The argument is called `--min-guardian-rank`:
+Many of the Myth Rank stats have a maximum point allocation.
+To set those stats to the maximum values, use `--myth-stats-max`.
+This will also ensure that the stats *without* maximum values have at least 1 point allocated.

-    ttwl-profile-edit profile.sav newprofile.sav --min-guardian-rank
+    ttwl-profile-edit profile.sav newprofile.sav --myth-stats-max

-### Guardian Rank Rewards
+### Set Arbitrary Myth Rank Stats Points

-To set the specified investment in Guardian Rank Rewards, across all eighteen rewards, use the `--guardian-rank-rewards` argument.
-The value you use should be the number of times you want each reward to be "redeemed."
-For example, to put everything at about 14%:
+You can also globally set a specific value to be allocated into all Myth Rank stats.
+This won't allocate more than the maximum, for stats which have a maximum value established.
+For example, to put 7 points into all stats:

-    ttwl-profile-edit profile.sav newprofile.sav --guardian-rank-rewards 40
+    ttwl-profile-edit profile.sav newprofile.sav --myth-stats-points 7

-Specifying `1` for the value is nearly identical to using `--min-guardian-rank`, except that this argument doesn't clear out the Guardian XP reported by the game, or the available token count.
-This argument will also update your main Guardian Rank number to be an appropriate value, given the number of rewards and available tokens.

-### Guardian Rank Tokens
+### Set Myth Rank XP

-The number of available Guardian Rank tokens can be set using the `--guardian-rank-tokens` argument:
+As mentioned above, we don't currently know the equation used to convert Myth Rank XP into Myth Rank Points.
+If you use one of the arguments above to allocate more points than your current XP would allow, the game's UI will report a negative number of points available.
+This doesn't actually hurt anything, but might be annoying to look at, so you can use `--myth-xp` to try and get rid of that.
+Alternatively, this could just be used to provide you with some more points to allocate in-game.

-    ttwl-profile-edit profile.sav newprofile.sav --guardian-rank-tokens 10
+    ttwl-profile-edit profile.sav newprofile.sav --myth-xp 2000000

-This argument will also update your main Guardian Rank number to be an appropriate value, given the number of rewards and available tokens.

 ## Bank Item Levels